puli/docs.puli.io/extensions/symfony-framework.rst

 .. code-block:: text

-    $ composer require "puli/symfony-bundle:~1.0@dev"
+    $ composer require "puli/symfony-bundle:~1.0"

 .. note::

-    Make sure that the "minimum-stability" setting is set to "dev" in composer.json, otherwise the installation will fail:
+    Make sure that the "minimum-stability" setting is set to "beta" in composer.json, otherwise the installation will fail:

     .. code-block:: json

         {
             ...,
-            "minimum-stability": "dev"
+            "minimum-stability": "beta"
         }

 This will download the bundle to your project.